 Madrid is an open door to diversity and tolerance, as testified by the wide range of gay friendly accommodation or one of the most important celebrations, the Gay Pride Festivities, which take place every year from the end of June to the beginning of July, attracting over one million people.

-Malaga is an ideal destination for LGBT tourism, with an established image of a tolerant and gay friendly city, with no prejudices and opened to all ideas and orientations.
+Malaga is an ideal destination for LGBTI tourism, with an established image of a tolerant and gay friendly city, with no prejudices and opened to all ideas and orientations.

 With over 30 museums, such as the Malaga Picasso Museum, the Carmen Thyssen Museum or the recently opened Centre Pompidou Malaga, the city is a perfect place for breaks to combine with theatre plays, music and visiting monuments.